 Yes.
 Since the group stays together, we avoid situations where the dogs would become soiled by stepping in another’s accident.
 We define housebroken as the ability to hold overnight from 10PM to 6AM and the ability to hold for at least 3 hours during the day.

 There are a few reasons for this: Many dogs at that age are not spayed or neutered yet.
-Those that are may often not yet be housebroken solidly and still have frequent accidents.
+Those that are, may often not yet be solidly housebroken and, therefore, still have frequent accidents.
 More importantly, young dogs may not yet understand the rules of play and can sometimes stress the other dogs by being "in their face" which can lead to conflict and negative experiences in turn for those young dogs.
 We recommend socializing your puppy through supervised puppy playgroups or at a daycare center that is set up to accommodate such an experience.

 In order to keep a peaceful environment for our guests, we bring all the dogs inside to wait to avoid situations where there is group barking, which can happen when dogs see the arrival of a car dropping off or picking up a dog.
 When you visit with a pickup or drop-off, you are putting playtime on hold, which we can minimize by knowing the exact time of your arrival and plan accordingly.